 DHPP [boosters given for distemper, hepatitis, parainfluenza and parvovirus]

-If your dog is reactive or potentially aggressive, you must inform me of this prior to the start of your chosen service.
+If your dog is reactive or potentially aggressive, you must inform me of this at the time of registration.

 For your dog’s safety and well-being, females in heat are discouraged from being worked in or near public areas such as dog parks until their cycle is finished.
 Lessons will be scheduled to accommodate that.